pot4e/polymer-gift-smartcontract/README.md

-# PIT Phase 1 repo project: Cross-chain give GIFs
+# PIT Phase 1 repo project: Cross-chain give GIFTs
 This repository is created to enter the PIT phase 1 challenge # 19

 ## Team Members